Servbot91/HotorNot-Stat-Addon/README.md

 ---
 # Features

 The Hot or Not plugin adds custom values to each performer detail page detailing total matches, last match, wins, losses, current streak, best streak and worst streak.
 This add-on formats the values in a more palatable structure, adds streaks, and color coding for wins\losses.
 Custom fields is also auto expanded so these values display on load.
-Supports mobile, and values are displayed as a single column/
+Supports mobile, and values are displayed as a single column.

 ## Streaks
 Streaks are marked by badges and are as follows: